-- a Meetings shall not take place in premises which at the time of the meeting are used for the supply of alcohol, unless no other premises are available free of charge or at a reasonable cost. - b The minimum three clear days for notice of a meeting does not include the day on which notice was issued, the day of the meeting, a Sunday, a day of the Christmas break, a day of the Easter break or of a bank holiday or a day appointed for public thanksgiving or mourning. - C The minimum three clear days' public notice for a meeting does not include the day on which the notice was issued or the day of the meeting unless the meeting is convened at shorter notice - d Meetings shall be open to the public unless their presence is prejudicial to the public interest by reason of the confidential nature of the business to be transacted or for other special reasons.
-The public's exclusion from part or all of a meeting shall be by a resolution which shall give reasons for the public's exclusion. - e Members of the public may make representations, answer questions and give evidence at a meeting which they are entitled to attend in respect of the business on the agenda. - f The period of time designated for public participation at a meeting in accordance with standing order 3(e) shall not exceed 15 minutes unless directed by the chairman of the meeting. - g Subject to standing order 3(f), a member of the public shall not speak for more than 3 minutes. - h In accordance with standing order 3(e), a question shall not require a response at the meeting nor start a debate on the question.
-The chairman of the meeting may direct that a written or oral response be given. - i A person shall stand when requesting to speak and when speaking (except when a person has a disability or is likely to suffer discomfort)] OR [A person shall raise his hand when requesting to speak and stand when speaking (except when a person has a disability or is likely to suffer discomfort)].
-The chairman of the meeting may at any time permit a person to be seated when speaking. - j A person who speaks at a meeting shall direct his comments to the chairman of the meeting. - k Only one person is permitted to speak at a time.
-If more than one person wants to speak, the chairman of the meeting shall direct the order of speaking. - Subject to standing order 3(m), a person who attends a meeting is
+Meetings shall not take place in premises which at the time of the meeting are used for the supply of alcohol, unless no other premises are available free of charge or at a reasonable cost.

+- The minimum three clear days for notice of a meeting does not include the day on which notice was issued, the day of the meeting, a Sunday, a day of the Christmas break, a day of the Easter break or of a bank holiday or a day appointed for public thanksgiving or mourning. - The minimum three clear days' public notice for a meeting does not include the day on which the notice was issued or the day of the meeting unless the meeting is convened at shorter notice. - d Meetings shall be open to the public unless their presence is prejudicial to the public interest - by reason of the confidential nature of the business to be transacted or for other special reasons.
+The public's exclusion from part or all of a meeting shall be by a resolution which shall give reasons for the public's exclusion. - e Members of the public may make representations, answer questions and give evidence at a meeting which they are entitled to attend in respect of the business on the agenda. - The period of time designated for public participation at a meeting in accordance with standing order 3(e) shall not exceed 15 minutes unless directed by the chair of the meeting. - g Subject to standing order 3(f), a member of the public shall not speak for more than 3 minutes. - h In accordance with standing order 3(e), a question shall not require a response at the meeting nor start a debate on the question.
+The chair of the meeting may direct that a written or oral response be given. - The chair of the meeting may at any time permit a person to be seated when speaking. - j A person who speaks at a meeting shall direct his/her/their comments to the chair of the meeting. - k Only one person is permitted to speak at a time.
+If more than one person wants to speak, the chair of the meeting shall direct the order of speaking. - Subject to standing order 3(m), a person who attends a meeting is permitted to report on the - meeting whilst the meeting is open to the public.
+To "report" means to film, photograph, make an audio recording of meeting proceedings, use any other means for enabling persons not present to see or hear the meeting as it takes place or later or to report or to provide oral or written commentary about the meeting so that the report or commentary is available as the meeting takes place or later to persons not present. - A person present at a meeting may not provide an oral report or oral commentary about a - meeting as it takes place without permission. - n The press shall be provided with reasonable facilities for the taking of their report of all or part of a meeting at which they are entitled to be present. - Subject to standing orders which indicate otherwise, anything authorised or required to be done by, to or before the Chair of the Council may in his/her/their absence be done by, to or before the Vice-Chair of the Council (if there is one).